Generalizable Motion Planning via Operator Learning: Eikonal PDE formulation of the motion planning problem

 \begin{assumption}[Continuity and uniform boundedness of cost function space] The cost function space $\mathcal{F}_c$ is uniformly equicontinuous.
 Further, there exists a constant $\theta > 0$ such that

 \end{assumption}

 The set $\mathcal{F}_c$ needs to be equicontinuous to ensure the continuity of the operator $\Psi$.
 The uniform positivity of the cost $c$ is required to ensure the existence and uniqueness of viscosity solutions to the Eikonal PDE.
-Lastly, we note by the continuity of cost functions in Assumption \ref{assumption:continuity_boundedness} and the Arzel\'a Ascoli theorem \citep[Theorem 4.43]{folland}, $\mathcal{F}_c$ is compact.
-From these assumptions, it is well established that a viscosity solution $\Psi: \mathcal{F}_c \to \mathcal{F}_v$ to the Eikonal PDE in \eqref{eq:eikonalProblem} exists (see Appendix \ref{appendix:viscosity}).
-We are now ready to show the existence of a neural operator approximation to $\Psi$.
+In practice, this assumption can be satisfied by creating smooth boundaries around each obstacle associated with strictly positive motion cost.
+Lastly, by the continuity of cost functions in Assumption \ref{assumption:continuity_boundedness} and the Arzel\'a Ascoli theorem \citep[Theorem 4.43]{folland}, $\mathcal{F}_c$ is compact.
+From these assumptions, a viscosity solution $\Psi: \mathcal{F}_c \to \mathcal{F}_v$ to the Eikonal PDE always \eqref{eq:eikonalProblem} exists (See Appendix \ref{appendix:viscosity}).
+We are now ready to present the existence of a neural operator approximation to $\Psi$.